 The National Motor Vehicle Title Information System (NMVTIS) is designed to protect consumers from fraud and unsafe vehicles and to keep stolen vehicles from being resold.
 NMVTIS is also a tool that assists states and law enforcement in deterring and preventing title fraud and other crimes.

-Direct Reporting for Junk and Salvage
+Learn more about Direct Reporting for Junk and Salvage

 In August 2011, the AAMVA E-Titling Working Group requested the AAMVA Board of Directors consider a member-driven ‘proof of concept’ (POC) for electronic vehicle titling (e-titling) with a goal to demonstrate cost savings, process efficiencies and reduction in fraud by implementing technology and procedures to use electronic records to track a new vehicle from its manufacturer to its first title issuance.
 The Board approved the project and the Working Group developed the following two deliverables in support of a pilot:

 The members chose to focus their efforts through AAMVA to utilize efficiencies through use of existing infrastructure (i.e., network connectivity, NMVTIS and ELT), to develop neutral/standardized interstate transacting and most importantly because the project clearly supports the mission of AAMVA members, dovetailing into 3 of the 4 goals contained in the AAMVA 2012-2014 Strategic Plan.